-Please come by the Baptist Student Ministry Office, located on the second floor of the Baugh Center or contact Danny Miller, at dmiller@hbu.edu.
+Please come by the Baptist Student Ministry Office, located on the second floor of the Baugh Center or \underline{r} , at Mark Warrington at wwarrington@hbu.edu.

 Student Involvement

 To help you make the most of your college experience, HBU offers a vast array of opportunities beyond the classroom, such as academic contests, performing arts, concerts, art exhibitions, participation in intramurals, and supporting the championship intercollegiate athletic teams.
 You may also pursue leadership positions in Student Government, Student Programming, Ministry Leadership, clubs, organizations, and multiple other arenas.